facebookarchive/flashback/README.md

 * If you are a first time user, please run `cp config.py.example config.py`.
 * In `config.py`, modify it based on your need.
 Here are some notes:
-    * We intentionally separate the servers for oplog pulling and profiling results pulling.
+    * We intentionally separate the servers for oplog retrieval and profiling results retrieval.
 As a good practice, it's better to pull oplog from secondaries.
 However profiling results must be pulled from the primary server.
     * `duration_secs` indicates the length for the recording.

 ### Start Recording